 Even though whole books could be written on this subject, I am going to try and break it down into one blog.

 The very first thing you have to know is where you are going to keep your heifer.
-Some basic requirements are; shelter to keep them out of bad weather and provide shade in the heat of the summer, pens to allow your heifer to move around and has adequate drainage to keep them animal from having to stand in mud all day long, and clean water.
+Some basic requirements are; shelter to keep them out of bad weather and provide shade in the heat of the summer, pens with adequate drainage to allow your heifer to move around and keep them from having to stand in mud all day long, and clean water.
 It is also good to have a place where you can wash your animal.
 The point of washing is to get them clean, so washing in a mudhole every day is counter-productive.

 This is the most overlooked part of owning a heifer.
 Unless you are planning on showing a market heifer, you will need to have a plan on how you will get your heifer bred.
 Producing baby calves is the whole purpose of a breeding heifer.
 First you need to decide if you are going to use the natural service of a bull, or you are going to have her artificially inseminated.
 Also, no matter how you breed your heifer, you MUST choose a sire that is proven to have safe birth weights for heifers.